w3f/polkadot-spec/README.md

 #### Installing toolchains and dependencies
 Install the required software in order to run all the tests.

 **Note:** The test suite requires CMake version 3.16 or higher and gcc/g++ version 8.
-It is not recommended to run those test on the main workstation, since changing gcc/g++ versions can lead to issues.
+It is not recommended to run those tests on the main workstation, since changing gcc/g++ versions can lead to issues.

 ```
 apt update && apt install -y --no-install-recommends \